 Jeremiah O’Donovan Rossa was an Irish revolutionary.
 Born on 18 September 1831 devoted over 60 years of his life to Irish independence.
 Born in Reenascreena, West Cork, he was the son of a tenant farmer, Dennis O’Donovan and his wife Nellie.

-Early life of Jeremiah O’Donovan
+The early life of Jeremiah O’Donovan

-As a native Irish speaker he had a love for Irish customs, songs, poems, stories like most children.
+As a native Irish speaker, he had a love for Irish customs, songs, poems, stories like most children.
 He was a keen learner and at a young age found an interest in politics from his uncle, a member of the Repeal movement formed by Daniel O’Connell.
 Inspired by O’Connell’s speeches he enjoyed the parades and atmosphere at political rallies.

 When the Great Famine of 1845 (An Gorta Mór) struck the area of West Cork was greatly affected, including the O’Donovan household.
-Food and income became scarce leaving his parents to struggle paying rent for their farm.
+Food and income became scarce leaving his parents to struggle to pay rent for their farm.
 After his father passed away in 1847, due to an illness caused by serve starvation.
 His mother left with no other choice, auctioned their household possessions.
 A year later she emigrated to America with Jeremiah remaining in Ireland working in the town of Skibbereen.

 After witnessing the events of the famine first hand, O’Donovan Rossa placed the blame on the British.
-Angered at the deaths of so may Irish people and the large scale emigration his determination for Irish freedom grew.
+Angered at the deaths of so many Irish people and the large scale emigration his determination for Irish freedom grew.

 Inspired by rebellion